 We can advise separating couples on child maintenance arrangements.
 We offer this as standard for any divorcing couples who have children.
 We try to encourage an agreement that is fair and reasonable and has the children’s best interests at heart, to minimise any negative affect on them.

 Every non-resident parent has a legal obligation to pay child maintenance regardless of whether they were married to the child’s mother or not.
-In Jersey, the court uses the CSA 2000 guidelines as a starting point when assessing the level of child maintenance.
-However, the court will also take into account ability to pay and the particular circumstances of the child.
-In Jersey, payments for children will often be increased to take into account school fees and extras such as school uniforms, after school provision and school trips.
+In Jersey, the court will consider the payer’s ability to pay and the circumstances of the child when assessing the level of child maintenance.
+The court also uses the CSA 2000 guidelines as a cross check for fairness.
+In Jersey, payments for children will often be increased to consider school fees and extras such as school uniforms, after school provision and school trips.

 When should child maintenance be paid?

 Child maintenance should, in most situations, be paid for minors (those aged 18 and younger).
 Usually, the “non-resident parent” pays money to the parent who is the main carer of the child “resident-parent”.
 The resident parent will be responsible for the child’s day-to-day expenses (housing, food, clothing) and regular child maintenance payments from the other parent ensures that both parents are contributing to these expenses.

 Child maintenance can also be paid in circumstances where care of the child is shared between the parents (equally or roughly), but where their incomes differ.
 In this case the higher earning parent would be expected to pay some maintenance to the other so that the child can enjoy a consistent level of lifestyle.